mossykazemi/CS-SolutionExamples/README.md

 ## Welcome to my **C#** Examples Repo.

-if you have any questions contact me on Telegram @Mossy_yankee or Instagram mossy.yankee.
+if you have any questions contact me on Telegram @Mossy_yankee or Instagram mossy.yankee
 > You can choose the question number and download the solution in a Zip
 > file.
 Note: